nulib-oer/calculus/README.md

 We'll also need to use two options from the `xsltproc` software that go before the two arguments:

 - `-xinclude`: lets us reference other files from the `index.xml` file to _include_ in the generated HTML
 - `-o ./single-variable/public/`: define an output directory for our generated HTML files to be saved to after the transformation.
+This directory needs to exist for the command to work.
+If it doesn't exist, run `mkdir single-variable/public` first.

 Here's the full command for building the _Single-variable Calculus_ book: